-You will have to cook for yourself every day, sometimes 3+ times depends on how often you are making pot related meals and coffee.
-This makes choosing the pot an important point many people skip over only to be irritated on the trail later.
+You will have to cook for yourself every day, sometimes 3+ times depending on how often you are making pot-related meals and coffee.
+This makes choosing the pot a critical point many skip over only to be irritated on the trail later.

-While you may be okay with an ultralight 500ml pot to start as the hunger begins to increase this could be a painful limit when you need to eat double this amount, this is why thinking about how often you will eat and what you will be eating is important.
+While you may be okay with an ultralight 500ml pot to start as the hunger begins to increase, this could be a painful limit when you need to eat double this amount.

 Do I Even Need A Pot?

 For some thru-hikes, you may not need a pot at all!
 If you are planning on doing a lot of Ramen noodles or similar cold soaking meals, then you can save weight and money by possibly ditching the pot altogether.

 However, if you want to make more than just eat cold soak foods like ramen noodles, for example, if you are a coffee maker, then a pot is necessary for boiling water and cooking food.

 There are some key things to consider when purchasing your pot, for me personally, since I cold soak.

 I actually chose the Vargo BOT Bottle Pot, a 1000mL pot with a screw-on lid that makes it possible to have a hot meal and soak depending on the day and circumstances.

 But I did look at all the below when making my choice because if I was to cook things like a handle and size for boiling enough water or faster boiling all matter then to a decision.

 There are loads of cooking pot sizes, from small little cups to large 1000mL backpacking pots, so you need to decide what is best for you